interactiveaudiolab/penn/README.md

 ```
 5. To generate training/testing/validation partitions, run `python -m penne.partition DATASET` where DATASET is either MDB or PTDB
 6. To preprocess data for training, run `python -m penne.preprocess DATASET` where DATASET is either MDB or PTDB.
 You can add flag `--voiceonly=True` to allow for training on only voiced frames
 7. Optionally, you can change certain constant in `core.py` to change training settings. `ORIGINAL_CREPE = True` overrides other variables and uses settings from the original CREPE paper.
+Note that `VOICE_ONLY` relies on having preprocessed the data accordingly in step 6.
 8. To train the model, run `python -m penne.train --dataset=DATASET <args>`.
 We recommend the following flags:
     * `--name=NAME`, which uses NAME for logging organization purposes
     * `--batch_size=32`, which is the batch size used in the original CREPE paper